GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 ### Introduction

 Welcome to the Movie Guru team!
+In your role as a Site Reliability Engineer on this team, you will work through the challenges to ensure that the app is reliable and performant.
-Let's get started by getting your development environment up and running.
-You'll be using the Cloud Shell editor to build the app in a cloud virtual environment and interact with it there.
+Your first task is to get the application running smoothly in your local environment.
+You'll set up your development environment using the Cloud Shell editor and interact with the initial version of the Movie Guru application, ensuring a stable starting point for the system.

 ### Firebase setup